Nisarg-Vyas/iot-smart-exhaust-fan-esp32/README.md

 1. The **DHT11 sensor** measures temperature and humidity.
 2. The **MQ135 sensor** measures air quality and gas concentration.
-3. ESP32 continuously monitors these sensor values.
+3. ESP32 continuously monitors these sensor readings.
-4. If air quality exceeds the defined threshold:
+4. If air quality exceeds the predefined threshold, the system **activates the exhaust fan**.

-   * ESP32 activates the fan through the **L298N motor driver**.
+5. The fan is driven using the **L298N motor driver powered by a 12V supply**.
-5. Sensor data and fan control can be monitored using the **Blynk IoT app**.
+6. Sensor data and fan control are accessible through the **Blynk IoT dashboard**.

 ---